 The book’s epilogue focuses upon similar poetic, artistic, and self-commemorative themes appearing in the hanging garden of Cardinal Andrea delle Valle—one of the first major architectural commissions completed after the Sack of Rome.
 But at this point, the fortunes of Rome’s nobility changed dramatically and collecting became almost exclusively the domain of popes and cardinals who featured their ancient possessions in elaborately planned gardens and galleries.
 Collections of ancient sculpture had become the unequivocal sign of aristocratic status and imperium.

 Enriching the discussion in the first half of the book is Christian’s catalogue of major pre-1527 collections.
 Each entry contains a concise description of the history of the family or individual collector, highlights of the collection and its display, discussion of provenance and dispersal, and a select bibliography of descriptive primary sources (often transcribed) as well as secondary literature.
 This painstakingly researched section is full of new insights and precious details about each collection, and makes accessible sometimes obscure and difficult primary sources.

 Christian’s clearly articulated and well-documented arguments are abundantly illustrated by numerous high-quality color and black-and-white photographs throughout the text.
 Together with her essays and catalogue, these images make her book an invaluable resource for scholars and students alike.
 Empire Without End is an absorbing work—one that will no doubt become essential reading for anyone studying the history of collecting, antiquarianism, Renaissance art and culture, and the history of the Eternal City.

-Associate Professor of Art History, Fine Arts Department, Saint Anselm College
+Professor of Art History, Fine Arts Department, Saint Anselm College